Acts and Regulations

 Application of Rules of Court

-9(1)Except as otherwise provided in the Act, Rule 73 of the Rules of Court applies to proceedings under the Act in The Court of King’s Bench of New Brunswick, Trial Division and Family Division.
+9(1)Except as otherwise provided in the Act or this Regulation, Rule 73 of the Rules of Court applies to proceedings under the Act in The Court of King’s Bench of New Brunswick, Trial Division and Family Division.

 9(2)Rule 81 of the Rules of Court applies to proceedings under the Act in The Court of King’s Bench of New Brunswick, Family Division, in a Judicial District that has established a case management model for those proceedings, except proceedings commenced under the following provisions of the Act: